medvedevgroup/ESSCompress/README.md

 # Quick start

 We illustrate the usage of ESS with an example.
 Please change into the base directory of the ESS installation.
-If you have just installed ESS, you can do this by `cd essCompress-v2.0`.
+If you have just finished downloading and extracting ESS, you can do this by `cd essCompress-v2.0`.
 The distribution contains a small example fasta file:
 ```
 $cat examples/smallExample.fa
 >